passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 the exception of {{Ben}}, she would have thought, before) were unfamiliar with strife.
 In the red-skinned {{kd.adj}}, that manifested as ruthlessness paired with quick reflexes, that made them a very good ally to have in unfamiliar terrain, or a terror to have as an enemy.
-She _really hoped_ them wasn't a darksider.
+She _really hoped_ they weren't a darksider.
 Fighting them would be a nightmare.

 She hit the buzzer.
 Knocking would do nothing: the {{kd.people}} had an